There are several configuration items that need to be done before the PXE server will respond to clients and allow them to PXE boot.

 - Verify that the configuration has been built and replicated.
 This is done on the client for each individual PXE server via policies.
 It can be checked / verified by clicking on the Status "button" / link at the upper-right of this policy.
 Note that the status will show while it is building, The configuration being build can be seen in the agent under 'NBS Server' tab

-3. Be sure PXE services are on.
+3. Be sure PXE services are configured to respond.

 - Be sure that the 'NBS Global Settings' policy is 'On' : Setting | Deployment | NBS Global Settings' and toggle: Apply NBS settings immediately

-- For PXE acknowledgment turn long NBS General Settings' policy; Setting | Deployment | NBS General Settings
+- For PXE acknowledgment, turn on NBS General Settings' policy; Setting | Deployment | NBS General Settings

 - If you will be imaging unknown computers (i.e. bare-metal), you should select the option to respond to unknown computers.